Rigidity of complete K\"ahler-Einstein metrics under cscK perturbations: The cscK metric on bounded strictly pseudoconvex domains

 \subsection{The Bergman metric}

-Besides $\omega_\rho$, there is another important complete K\"ahler metric on $C^2$ bounded pseudoconvex domain, which is called the Bergman metric.
+Besides the metrics \(\omega_\rho\), the Bergman metric \(\omega_B\) provides another important complete K\"ahler metric on bounded pseudoconvex domains with \(C^2\)-boundary.
 Let $\Omega$ be a bounded pseudoconvex domain in $\mathbb{C}^n$ and let $A^2(\Omega)$ be the space of holomorphic functions in $L^2(\Omega)$.
 It is clear that $A^2(\Omega)$ is a Hilbert space.
 The Bergman kernel $K(z)$ on $\Omega$ is a real analytic function defined as

 where $\{\varphi_j\}^\infty_{j=1}$ is an orthonormal basis of $A^2(\Omega)$ with respect to the $L^2$ inner product.
 Since the Bergman kernel is positive and independent of the choice of any orthonormal basis \cite{krantz2001function} on bounded domains, we then can define the Bergman metric by